A&M to make decision on coach 'very shortly'

 Woodward declined comment when approached by reporters after Thursday's meeting.

-Sources told ESPN.com's Mark Schlabach on Thursday that Florida State officials are urging Fisher to decide whether he will remain the school's football coach beyond this season.
-The Seminoles play their regular season finale on Saturday against Louisiana-Monroe and need a win to extend their streak of consecutive bowl appearances to 36 consecutive seasons, the longest active streak nationally.
+Sources told ESPN's Mark Schlabach on Thursday that Florida State officials are urging Fisher to decide whether he will remain the school's football coach beyond this season.

-The Aggies are prepared to make Fisher one of the sport's highest-paid coaches with an annual salary of more than $7 million, sources told ESPN.